ecernsit/ecernsit.github.io/techkruthi/sudoku.md

 ---
-title: Kannada Anthyakshari
+title: Sudoku
 ---

-### Event Description for Kannada Anthyakshari
+### Event Description for Sudoku

-1.2 or 3 members in each group.

-2.Questions will be asked only related to sandalwood.

-3.Only Kannada(movie) songs in HAADU AATA ADU round.
+Sudoku is a puzzle game, based on decision making and combinational number placement with accuracy and timing.

-4. There will be 5(1+4) rounds, First one will be eimination.
+1. There will be 3 rounds totally the first one being free

-5.Elimination round consists of 20 questions with time limit of 15minutes.

-6.Usage of mobile prohibited.

-7.Jugde's decision will be final.
+2. The participants can be single or a team of 2

+### Rule of law:
+1. The participant/s are allowed to show up at the event with a pen & pencil and something to refresh themselves whilst not spoiling the answer paper.
+2. The participants are not supposed communicate with other participants
+3. Try not over write on the answer, too much over writing might lead to disqualification.

+### Additional information:
+1. The participant who submit the answer sheet with accuracy and quickest is selected.
+2. Location ECE block, academic block 2, second floor.
+3. puzzle time lapse 40 minutes maximum all three rounds included.

 <div class='button -regular center'>
-<a  target="_blank" href="https://docs.google.com/forms/d/e/1FAIpQLSd1Go85e0gHKGubIXRXVAHChkye3EFs-RqmOG0PkQxSwKDZFA/viewform?usp=sf_link">Register for Kannada Anthyakshari</a>
+<a  target="_blank" href="https://goo.gl/forms/pPs98LbyaOMOmIEO2">Register for Sudoku</a>
 </div>

 <hr>
-* In order to participate in multiple events fill the Multi form only once on <a  target="_blank" href="https://ecernsit.github.io/techkruthi"> Techkruthi Page </a>
-* Participants should register for Kannada Anthyakshari by clicking button below, and also make payment at a helpdesk near library

 > Contact:

-* Subramanya <a href="tel:+919482339850">+91 94823 39850</a>
+* Uday <a href="tel:+917760668547">+91 77606 68547</a>
-* Sharth <a href="tel:+919880725224">+91 9880725224</a>
+* Yogu   <a href="tel:+918105325556">+91 81053 25556</a>
 * Query Email id   <a href="mailto:{{ site.email }}">rnsecetechfest@gmail.com</a>

-> Entry Fee : ₹ 20/-
+> Entry Fee : F

 <hr>